cmacmillanmarin/cm_nuxt_wordpress_2022/README.md

 ### BEST PRACTICES

-- Do not use the native `<NuxtLink>` component linking public app pages from the private ones.
-Private pages are only rendered on client, so they dont include public pages payloads.
-It would render real data which might not be published already.
+- Do not use the native `<NuxtLink>` component to link app pages from public to private or viceversa.